Collaboration

 Every team has a variety of communication tools at their disposal, but they’re only useful if your team knows how and when to use them.
 Most teams are already dealing with tool overload—the average employee shuffles between 10 apps per day.
 Not only is that context-switching tiring, it can also be hard to find information when you need it, further down the road.

-Flowtrace analytics integrates with the tools you already like Slack, Google, Jira, GitHub, Salesforce and Hubspot to name a few.
+Flowtrace analytics integrates with the tools you already like Slack, Zoom, Google, Jira, GitHub, Salesforce and Hubspot to name a few.

 Create your account today and benefit from more efficient team collaboration.